 While most of this movie takes place after the love story, it’s this love that is constantly driving and pushing Carl to do the things he does.
 Plus, the first ten minutes of this movie are sure to move you – a cute love story told beautifully in a short amount of time.

-There are plenty of other films that I think have good love stories (Tangled, Princess and the Frog, Sleeping Beauty, etc.) but these are the top for me!
+There are plenty of other films that I think have good Disney love stories but these are the top for me!

 What’s your favorite Disney love story?